liborw/minidraw/README.md

 ---

+### 💡 Why You’ll Love It

+* Pure Python — no C extensions, no graphics dependencies.
+* Intuitive, fluent API that feels like manipulating geometry, not pixels.
+* Human-readable exports — your drawings are code, not opaque files.
+* Perfect for **procedural art**, **geometry experiments**, or **generating SVG assets**.

+---

-## 🧾 License
+### 🪪 License

-MIT License © 2025 — Designed for simplicity and educational clarity.
+MIT License © 2025 — created for clarity, learning, and playful geometry.